oltdaniel/euler/README.md

 be the implementation in 10 different programming languages for each problem.

 Each problem will be described in a pdf that you can generate with `$ make [Number].note`, that contains optimization ideas and basic concepts of how the solution works.
+The solution on its own however won't be provided.

 If a new problem has been solved in a language, a new tweet will arrive at [@SolutionsEuler](https://twitter.com/SolutionsEuler).